Skip to Content

 What used to be an unassuming gay bar in Bangkok's Silom Soi 4 gay scene is now one of the hottest gay hangouts in the city.
 Every evening from around 9pm Stranger Bar has a hilarious drag show featuring some of the most talented, quirky and hottest queens from all around Asia.

-We first came here back in 2012/3 and barely noticed it – the gay scene of Silom Soi 4 was dominated by giants Circus and Balcony bars next door.
+We first came here back in 2012/3 and barely noticed it – the gay scene of Silom Soi 4 was dominated by Circus and Balcony bars next door.
 When we returned a few years later it had started making an impact and had become one of the fixed staples on the scene.
 Then when we were last here in early 2020, it had become THE hottest drag venue in the entire city, busy every evening!

 We caught up with the super charismatic owner of Stranger Bar, Chakgai.
 In this interview, Chakgai tells us what it's like owning a bar in the gay scene of Bangkok, what gay life is like in Thailand, and what it is about Stranger Bar that has made it become so successful over the years.